GSA/digitalgov.gov/content/posts/2013/10/2013-10-31-creative-challenge-contests.md

 slug: creative-challenge-contests
 date: 2013-10-31 14:21:03 -0400
 title: Creative Challenge Contests
 summary: 'Multimedia, Photo, Poster, Design Challenge and prize competitions are one path that federal agencies take to drive innovation and solve mission-centric problems&mdash;whether technical, scientific, or creative.
 Creative competitions include multimedia, photo, poster, and design competitions.
-Here you&rsquo;ll find tips on running a creative challenge, resources, examples, and information about online platforms you can use to'
+Here you’ll find tips on running a creative challenge, resources, examples, and information about online platforms you can use to'
 authors:
   - ktrebon
 categories: